M-LARD/Collaboration-Agreement/README.md

 What is your Git flow?

-- Merge working code into main, merge test-code into test, merge feature branches into test?
+- Merge working code into main, merge feature branches into test?

 Will you be using a PR review workflow?
 If so, consider: